-If you’re an athlete who follows a plant-based (vegan or vegetarian) diet, you know that proper nutrition is key to maximizing your performance.
-Pre-workout fuel can make a significant difference in your energy levels, endurance, and overall workout experience.
+Proper nutrition is key to maximizing athlete performance.
+Pre-workout fuel can significantly affect your energy levels, endurance, and overall workout experience.

-Luckily, there’s a wide variety of plant-based options to choose from.
+Luckily, there’s a wide variety of pre-workout food options.
 In this blog post, we’ll explore the best vegan pre-workout foods to help you crush your fitness goals, as well as when to eat them and whether or not “pre-workouts” are really worth the money.

 The main goal of a pre-workout meal or snack is to energize you and stabilize blood sugar levels for your workout.
 The pre-workout meal provides enough energy for at least the first 60 minutes of exercise.
 After one hour of exercise, more fuel is necessary to maintain performance.

-There is a simple rule of thumb when it comes to picking out pre-workout meals– what you eat depends on when you eat.
-In other words, take into consideration how far in advance you’re eating before exercise when putting together a vegan pre-workout meal or snack.
+There is a simple rule of thumb when picking out pre-workout meals– what you eat depends on when you eat.
+In other words, consider how far in advance you’re eating before exercise when putting together a vegan pre-workout meal or snack.

 Carbohydrates are the main fuel source for the muscles and brain.
 They are digested quickly, and the body even stores some in the liver and muscles, which is called glycogen.
 If you’re eating within 30-60 minutes before a workout, choose a predominantly carb-based snack, such as fruit, bread or crackers.